 - Request screenshots or details of the dashboard

-- Reinstate the user temporarily with agent or admin permissions if the dashboard wasn’t shared and is crucial
+- Reinstate the user temporarily with agent or admin permissions if the unshared dashboard is crucial:

-- Suspend their access to other areas if needed
+- Suspend their access to other products if needed

-- Act quickly, Zendesk's data retention policies might limit recovery time
+- Act quickly as Zendesk's data retention policies might limit recovery time

 Step 3: Follow best practices for future management

-- Record dashboard ownership and sharing details, share this information with administrators
+- Record dashboard ownership and sharing details, and share this information with admins